charlesfrye/montecarlopi/README.md

 # Build

-> Only checked on Ubuntu 18.04 with one version of Rust!
+> ACHTUNG: Only checked on Ubuntu 18.04 with one version of Rust!

 ```bash
 poetry build